w3c/wai-curricula/content/index.md

 ### Accreditation on Course Completion

-Course providers may offer any accreditations after course completion.
+Focus on any accreditations after course completion that providers may offer.
 For example, course certificates or free choice subject credits.

 ### Certification Programs